 B. The Council advises the Chief, and without hierarchy reaches decisions through consensus.
 The Council represents the grassroots perspective and is made up of landowners and "non-experts": the common person.
 In this way the Council represents the community, understanding through felt experience, the needs and impacts at the most basic level.

 C. The Circle is an advisory group of experts, which the Chief and Council use in assisting with guidance and feeback, including peer reviews, for research and projects.
 The Circle includes partner agencies and experts from educational institutions, non-government agencies, and local and provincial governments.
 The Circle, while providing advise, has no decision-making powers within the organization.
 In this way, The Land Between has adopted an Original democratic governance model, that removes self-interest and bias and represents the concerns of the community.
 To understand more about the values, principles and governance model of The Land Between, read: Around the Circle in 365 days

-Responsiveness and Capacity: Partnerships and Collaboration
+Reciprocity and Efficiency: Partnerships and Collaboration

 The Land Between always works in partnership with existing groups and agencies, municipalities, and large NGOs.
 In this way we efficiently and effectively reach goals, without duplication of effort and with complementary benefits.
 Partnerships build capacity across the sector and ensure that actions are reflective of needs in communities.
 View the list of TLB partners